OktarinTentakel/annex/readme.md

 In this case, make sure all dist file are publicly available and are in the same dir, so imports can work.

-Of course you can also import `dist` files via a bundler, but in that case you would lose the capability to jump to readable source in your IDE and you would also lose all JSDOC strings.
+Of course, you can also import `dist` files via a bundler, but in that case you would lose the capability to jump to readable source in your IDE and you would also lose all JSDOC strings.

 Be aware, that all module source code is written in fairly up-to-date ES6, disregarding legacy concerns.
 So, whether